Price information

 Meals according to the program.

-You will be provided with a warm thermos-suit, winter boots, balaclava, hat, gloves and googles.
+You will be provided with a warm thermo suit, winter boots, balaclava, hat, gloves and googles.

-All camping equipment, thermos, cup and cutlery, sleeping bag.
+All camping equipment, thermos, cup and cutlery, sleeping bag and sleeping mat.

 ADDITIONAL CHARGES